TRIQS/triqs_0.x/doc/user_manual/lattice/dos.rst

 The Density of state : DOS
 ---------------------------------

-.. autoclass:: pytriqs.base.dos.DOS
+.. autoclass:: pytriqs.dos.DOS
    :members:
    :undoc-members:

 Reading a DOS from a text file
 ---------------------------------

-.. autofunction:: pytriqs.base.dos.dos_from_file
+.. autofunction:: pytriqs.dos.dos_from_file

 Computing a DOS from a tight_binding
 ----------------------------------------------

-.. autofunction:: pytriqs.base.lattice.tight_binding.dos
+.. autofunction:: pytriqs.lattice.tight_binding.dos

 The DOS computed from a function
 -----------------------------------------------

-.. autoclass:: pytriqs.base.dos.DOSFromFunction
+.. autoclass:: pytriqs.dos.DOSFromFunction
    :members:
    :undoc-members: